 In order to mitigate the spread of Coronavirus, visitors, parents, guardians and community members will NOT be allowed to visit the schools or volunteer in person.
-Parent observation of classes will be suspended until further notice; parents can request a conference via phone, video conference, or in-person to receive updates (See Conferences).
+Parent observation of classes will be suspended until further notice; parents can request a conference via phone or teleconference to receive updates (See Conferences).